Mometasone and Formoterol

 • Kaposi sarcoma: Prolonged treatment with corticosteroids has been associated with the development of Kaposi sarcoma (case reports); if noted, discontinuation of therapy should be considered (Goedert 2002).

 • Oral candidiasis: Local oropharyngeal Candida infections have been reported; if this occurs, treat appropriately while continuing mometasone/formoterol therapy.
-Patients should be instructed to rinse mouth after each use.
+Patients should be instructed to mouth/oropharynx with water (without swallowing) and spit out rinse solution after each use.

 • Psychiatric disturbances: Corticosteroid use may cause psychiatric disturbances, including depression, euphoria, insomnia, mood swings, and personality changes.
 Preexisting psychiatric conditions may be exacerbated by corticosteroid use.